-These attacks are out of scope for our anomaly detection module since it does not consider content of the packets, and therefore SNORT is superior in identifying those attacks.
+These attacks are out of scope for our anomaly detection module since the current version of MINDS does not make use of content based features.
+Therefore SNORT is superior in identifying those attacks.
 However, SNORT is able to detect only those content-based attacks that have known signatures/rules.
-Despite the fact that SNORT is more successful in detecting the content based attacks, it is important to note that once a computer has been attacked successfully, its behavior could become anomalous and therefore detected by our anomaly detection module, as seen in previous examples).
+Despite the fact that SNORT is more capable in detecting the content based attacks, it is important to note that once a computer has been attacked successfully, its behavior could become anomalous and therefore detected by our anomaly detection module, as seen in previous examples.
 This type of anomalous behavior will be further discussed in "policy violations" section.